Gender in Bugis society: Contemporary era

 In the post-Suharto era, there have been attempts at revitalizing traditional bissu practices, with many elements of bissu custom merging with those of Islamic tradition.
 Bissu can be found providing Hajj blessings to pilgrims and even partaking in the pilgrimage themselves.
 However, this revitalization has also caused bissu customs to be viewed as an attraction for tourists, which reduces their tradition to entertainment purposes and disregards the spiritual background on which the practices are based.
 Bissu also experience greater societal acceptance and respect when they are seen to be actively fulfilling their spiritual roles, but stricter male/female roles are often expected of them instead when they are not.
 Although the bissu are spiritually (and culturally) distinct from non-binary and intersex people in general, this distinction is becoming increasingly blurred.
 Many bissu are now engaging in occupations which are associated more closely with waria roles, such as in bridal makeup.
 Even in Bugis society, the role of the bissu have recently been conflated with those of the calalai and calabai.
 Due to the decline in bissu, some rituals have begun to substitute calalai and calabai in their place.

-Bugis society has a cultural belief that all five genders must coexist harmoniously; but by 2019 the numbers of bissu had declined dramatically, after years of increasing persecution and the tradition of revering bissu as traditional community priests.
+Bugis society has a cultural belief that all five genders must coexist harmoniously; but by 2019 the number of bissu had declined dramatically, after years of increasing persecution and the tradition of revering bissu as traditional community priests.
 Bissu have mostly survived by participating in weddings as maids of honour and working as farmers as well as performing their cultural roles as priests.
 Hardline Islamic groups, police and politicians have all played their part in Indonesia's increased harassment and discrimination of sexual and gender minorities.